OlaAronsson/lastFmCritt3r/README.md

-# **lastFmCritt3r 1.0**
+# **lastFmCritt3r 2.0**
-one-liner to tweet your top 5 Last FM scrobbles
+some-liner to tweet your top 5 Last FM scrobbles

 Requirements:

 1. You are a linux user (well, of course you are)
 2. You have setup a Last FM API key
    - how to do this simple procedure is described at https://www.last.fm/api
-3. You have installed and authorized twurl
-   - just google, it's really simple
+3. You have a fresh 2.x Twitter App registred at your Twitter development portal
+   - Log in, go to https://developer.twitter.com/en/portal/dashboard, set it up
-4. You have installed jq
+4. You have installed a FRESH python, pip and the tweepy python module.
-   - of course you have, it's your standard json parser

 In the script exchange